UffizziCloud/uffizzi-cluster-operator/README.md

 ## Usage

-To create a sample EphemeralCluster, use the following command:
+To create a sample UffizziCluster, use the following command:

 ```
-kubectl apply -f examples/ecluster.yml
+kubectl apply -f examples/ucluster.yml
 ```

 The VCluster will be created with the Helm and Source Controllers installed as well.